OSSS-KU/sslab.github.io/content/_index.md

         <strong>시스템 소프트웨어 연구실</strong>
         </span>
       image:
-        filename: sslab_logo_half.png
+        filename: sslab_logo.png
       text: |
         <br>
         <span style="font-size: 0.75em;">
         We investigate the <strong>challenges of system software technologies</strong> with the goal of <strong>better performance and efficiency</strong> of computing infrastructures on all scales, from individual computers to massive cloud to planetary scale clusters.
-        <br><br>
 Our research efforts cover exciting topics like system optimization techniques, resource efficiency, high-performance computing, and virtualization.
         </span>

   - block: collection